RobinKwong/robinkwong.github.io/_posts/2017-10-22-epic-day-one.md

 Dawn: On ethics of AI - one important thing is to make it very concrete and very clear when an ethical decision is being made.

 Mark: One important role of research: How to help the people you work with figure out what problems to solve.

+Q: how do we use ML/AI to do better ethnography?

+Dawn: Don't really know, but one example of when she wished there was computer vision/AI was when sorting through lots of images. in general - useful for automating data analysis/processing but don't let it make decisions for you.

+Melissa: there's no general AI at the moment they are all very targetted, so you have to be very clear about what problem you are trying to solve.

+Christian: introduce different people to the process. reality is a powerful thing if you introduce it.